- 1 Article Summary: Moving to Thailand from UK

 Cost of Living: UK vs Thailand

-To compare real prices, explore Numbeo’s Cost of Living in Thailand.
+To compare real prices, explore Numbeo cost of living in Thailand.

 The quality of healthcare in Thailand is a major draw for UK expats.
 The standard of Thailand healthcare for UK citizens is among the best in Asia, especially in Bangkok and Phuket.
 Chiang Mai and other hubs also boast international-standard hospitals, many with English-speaking doctors.
 Costs are far lower than private treatment in the UK, making healthcare both accessible and affordable.